Complementarianism: Roles in marriage

 The complementarian view of marriage asserts gender-based roles in marriage.
 A husband is considered to have the God-given responsibility to provide for, protect, and lead his family.
 A wife is to collaborate with her husband, respect him, and serve as his helper in managing the household and nurturing the next generation.
 Complementarians assert that the Bible instructs husbands to lead their families as Head of Household, and to love their wives as Christ loves the Church.
 They cite the Bible as instructing wives to respect their husbands' leadership out of reverence for Christ.
 The husband is also meant to hold moral accountability for his wife and to exhibit a sacrificial love for her.
 The wife is meant to respond to her husband's love for her with love in-kind and by receiving his service and leadership willingly.

 An example of the complementarian view of marriage can be found in the Southern Baptist Convention's Baptist Faith and Message (2000), an excerpt from which is quoted here:

 The Council on Biblical Manhood and Womanhood teaches that "Christ is the supreme authority and guide for men and women, so that no earthly submission—domestic, religious, or civil—ever implies a mandate to follow a human authority into sin."

 The expression Sponsa Christi is sometimes used by complementarian denominations such as the Lutheran Church–Missouri Synod.
 They claim that the apostle Paul advocated such views in the New Testament.
-According to Catholic doctrine, the Christ symbolizes the bridegroom, while the Church (Ecclesia) represents the bride.
+According to Catholic doctrine, Christ symbolizes the bridegroom, while the Church (Ecclesia) represents the bride.